Configuration

 - Enable management on a small set of obvious devices.

-- Tune priorities and capacity settings.
+- Tune priorities and limits.

-- Add price optimization.
+- Add price-aware devices.